Florete

 Forwarding service handles packets: locally originated or destined, and transit packets.
 Mandatory features:

 C0 has only user and service principals.
-C1 adds cluster vertex identities — one per node per Florenetes cluster — used for inter-vertex mTLS on mesh links.
-A node joining multiple Florenetes runs multiple vertex identities.
+C1 adds mesh-vertex identities — one per node per Florete rete — used for inter-vertex mTLS on mesh links.
+A node joining multiple retes runs multiple vertex identities.
 Everything else about the identity model (CA, enrollment bundles, revocation) carries over unchanged.

 Let's look into core services of this vertex.